cpfaff/rbefdata_paper/paper/rbefdata.md

 project and it is is specialized in the management of small and heterogeneous data typical for ecology related research.
-It offers data preservation in a harmonized environment, fosters the exploration of data by a keyword tagging and search system and adheres to the Ecological Metadata Lanuage standard standard for describing preserved data.
+It offers data preservation in a harmonized environment, fosters the exploration of data by a keyword tagging and search system and adheres to the Ecological Metadata Language standard standard for describing preserved data.
 The platform additionally facilitates research cooperations and discussions of ideas by a paper proposal tool.
 To create a paper proposal a researcher can select datasets from the platform to